Solicitors represent the largest sectors in legal employment, working with clients advising and negotiating cases.

 - Keeping up to date on changes and developments in the law by reading and attending courses.

-Related courses at City
+Relevant courses at City

-Whatever your level of interest in becoming a solicitor, City's courses can help you take one step closer to a career as a solicitor, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.
+City's courses can help you take one step closer to a career as a solicitor, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.